-How Turo brought its CS team into a centralized system and raised its calibration scores to over 90%
+How Turo brought its CS team into a centralized system and raised its calibration scores to 87%

 Turo is the world’s largest peer-to-peer car sharing marketplace.
 Established as RelayRides in 2010, they have since rebranded to Turo.
 Customers can book any car they want, wherever they want, from a community of trusted hosts.
 Turo is experiencing demand for unique vehicle rentals that cannot be found at a traditional car rental company.
 Turo was growing quickly and needed to improve their KPIs to offer a better and more consistent customer service experience.